Chief of Staff Salary (2025): U.S. Average Pay?

 So, how do these factors (and more) compare across these different reports?

 First, a note on recency.
-The reports from CoS Network and Ask a Chief of Staff are from last year (2024), while CSA’s report is from 2023.
+The reports from COS Network and Ask a Chief of Staff are based on brand-new data for 2025, while CSA’s report is from 2023.
 This is about as close as you can get to real-time Chief of Staff compensation data.
-I’m keeping an eye out for new numbers from CSA and will update this post when they’re ready.

 Next, let’s talk a little about the salary survey data behind each report.